 Leveraging Python’s warnings Module for Debugging

 The warnings module in Python is a powerful tool for issuing alerts without terminating the program.
 It is particularly useful for highlighting potential issues that don’t warrant throwing exceptions.
-I will show how to use the warnings module effectively for debugging purposes.
+This tutorial will show how to use the warnings module effectively for debugging purposes.

 Basic Usage of the warnings Module